 You probably have regular activewear in your closet.
 Cycling is an active sport.
 Therefore, you can just wear general activewear for cycling, right?
-The short answer is no. Cycling apparel has specific features to make you more comfortable, more efficient, more protected, and generally more happy riding your bike.
+The short answer is no. Cycling apparel has specific features to make you more comfortable, more efficient, more protected, and generally happier riding your bike.
+Check out our list of 7 reasons why you should get cycling-specific apparel.

 First, let’s get this out of the way – Cotton is a terrible material for active-wear.
 When you are active, you sweat.
 When you sweat, your clothing gets wet.
 When cotton gets wet, it stays wet.
 In addition, cotton takes a long time to dry out and does a poor job of actually cooling you as that water evaporates.